German police raid suspected people trafficking gangs | DW | 24.10.2019

 Hundreds of officers are involved in concerted action against suspected people smugglers in a number of locations across four German states.
 Authorities feel a crackdown on criminal clans is beginning to have an effect.

-German police are on Thursday carrying out simultaneous raids at a number of locations to nab members of a criminal clan suspected of engaging in human trafficking.
+German police are on Thursday carrying out simultaneous raids at a number of locations to catch members of a criminal clan suspected of engaging in human trafficking.

 Two arrests have been made, according to the district attorney office in the city of Trier.